 Visit the Natural History Museum

-This museum is a great place for kids who love science and nature.
+This museum is an incredible place for kids who love science and nature.
 It features a wide range of interactive exhibits, including a giant dinosaur skeleton and a butterfly exhibit.
 Admission is free.

 These free activities offer a fun and educational experience for families and are a great way to explore the many sights and sounds of London.